-- Beginning in 2020, taxpayers who do not itemize can now claim a tax benefit up to $300 for outright cash gifts or cash gifts to charitable gift annuities (CGAs) made to public charities.
+- As revised in 2020, even taxpayers who do not itemize can claim a tax benefit up to $300 for outright cash gifts or cash gifts to charitable gift annuities (CGAs) made to public charities.

 - The new deduction is not available for gifts to donor advised funds, private foundations, charitable remainder trusts, charitable lead trusts, or pooled income funds.

-- Unlike the other charitable provisions in the CARES Act, this above-the-line deduction is permanent and will not expire after 2020 unless additional legislation is passed.
+- This “above-the-line deduction” is permanent and will not expire unless additional legislation is passed.

 Contact Us and Your Advisers The CARES Act is extensive and includes numerous provisions that could benefit you financially.
 Consult your advisers about these provisions, and contact us if we can help you with any gift-planning opportunities.